rafaelcalcada/rvx/CODING_STYLE.md

 * Bit vectors and packed arrays must be little-endian, unpacked arrays must be big-endian
 * FSMs: **no logic** except for reset should be performed in the process for the state register

-## RISC-V Steel C Style Guide
+## RVX C Style Guide

 ### Introduction

-C is the primary language used in software development for RISC-V Steel IP.
+C is the primary language used in software development for RVX IP.

 Like Verilog, C code can be written in vastly different styles, which can lead to code conflicts and code review latency.

-This style guide aims to promote readability for RISC-V Steel software source code.
+This style guide aims to promote readability for RVX software source code.
 The goals are to:

 *   promote consistency
 *   promote best practices